 In the 26 years since the current government took power, little has changed.
 You can read a terribly sad article about Ethiopia’s distinguished and most famous surgeon, Professor Asrat Woldeyes, so beloved of today’s medical students and doctors:

 Educated at Edinburgh University Medical School, he became personal physician of Haile Selassie I, and the first Ethiopian Dean of Medicine at Addis Ababa University.
 His medical ethics was second-to-none, and he is considered by many to be the finest surgeon in Ethiopia’s history.
-Yet he was dismissed from Addis Ababa University in 1993 and jailed in 1994 for 5 years because he disagreed politically with the ruling party, the same party that rules today, and formed a more unifying, peaceful opposition party.
-Professor Asrat became ill after years in a crowded prison, where he was not allowed communication with other prisoners, and was released for medical care only after aggressive international pressure, but he died in 1999 in the USA soon after he was released.
+Yet he was dismissed from Addis Ababa University in 1993 and jailed in 1994 because he disagreed politically with the ruling party, the same party that rules today, and formed a more unifying, peaceful opposition party.
+Professor Asrat became gravely ill after five years in a crowded prison, where he was not allowed communication with other prisoners, and was released for medical care only after aggressive international pressure, but he died in 1999 in the USA soon after he was released.

 The international community and all good people- medical and otherwise- must speak out for Dr Fikru, therefore, and be his voice.
 We must speak loudly to get him released from prison after so long, all because he wanted wanted to bring advanced medical heart procedures to his country of birth.